Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

 \subsection{Risk Consistency via Rademacher Complexity}

-Having shown that the loss function (\ref{eqn:nonconvex_risk}) has promising properties, we next turn our attention to identifying sufficient conditions for risk consistency \cite{bartlett2002,greenshtein2004,kakade2009,lafferty2012}.
-The key trick we use is to interpret the problem as a high-dimensional (though lower-dimensional than if we had not taken the low-rank tensor structure into consideration) linear regression under a Lipschitz loss function.
+Having shown that the loss function (\ref{eqn:nonconvex_risk}) has promising properties, we next identify sufficient conditions for risk consistency \cite{bartlett2002,greenshtein2004,kakade2009,lafferty2012}.
+Our approach is to interpret the problem as a high-dimensional (though lower-dimensional than if we had not taken the low-rank tensor structure into consideration) linear regression under a Lipschitz loss function.
 The linear regression will not be with respect to the indices $x$, but will instead be defined using indicator functions.
 With this interpretation, we will use Rademacher averages \cite{bartlett2002,kakade2009,lafferty2012,boucheron2013} to bound the complexity of our model (\ref{eqn:nonconvex_risk}).